top of page

 • are technically competent or advanced

-• care deeply about their work
+• care deeply about their work (sometimes almost too much)

 • feel derailed by pressure rather than motivated by it

-• are tired of improvising solutions
+• are tired of improvising solutions that sort of work

-• want something that holds up long-term
+• want something that holds up over the long term

 It’s especially relevant for musicians facing: